Essential Travel Vaccines for Vietnam: What You Need (2025 Guide)

 What vaccines are recommended for a standard trip covering Hanoi, Hoi An, and Ho Chi Minh City?

-For this common itinerary focused on cities and coastal towns, the most common recommendations are Hepatitis A, Typhoid, ensuring Routine Tetanus is up-to-date, and getting your seasonal flu shot.
-Rabies and Japanese Encephalitis are generally not needed unless you plan specific activities taking you deep into rural areas for prolonged periods.
+For this common itinerary focused on cities and coastal towns, the most common recommendations are Hepatitis A & B, Typhoid, ensuring Routine vaccines are up-to-date, and getting your seasonal flu shot and siggested Covid-19 booster.
+Rabies and Japanese Encephalitis are generally not needed unless you plan significant outdoor activities and/or travel to rural areas for prolonged periods.

 For most travelers, no. The Chikungunya vaccine is currently recommended by the CDC only for very specific, limited high-risk groups.
-This primarily includes those aged 65+ with underlying health conditions spending at least 2 cumulative weeks in mosquito areas, or those staying for 6 months or more.
+This primarily includes those aged 18+ staying for 6 months or more.
 Most typical tourists do not need this vaccine.
 However, everyone should take precautions against mosquito bites to prevent Chikungunya and other mosquito-borne diseases (Dengue, JE).

 Conclusion: Ensuring Your Health and Peace of Mind for Your Vietnam Trip